broxus/ever-wallet-api/README.md

 </p>

 ### Overview
-The wallet http api for telegram open network client.
+The wallet api for TON client.

 ### Runtime requirements